 - Final paper files due: Tuesday, January 25, 2022

 The 20th USENIX Conference on File and Storage Technologies (FAST '22) brings together storage-system researchers and practitioners to explore new directions in the design, implementation, evaluation, and deployment of storage systems.
 The program committee interprets "storage systems" broadly: submissions on low-level storage devices, distributed storage systems, and information management are all of interest.
-The conference will consist of technical presentations including refereed papers, Work-in-Progress (WiP) reports, poster sessions, and tutorials.
+The conference will consist of technical presentations including refereed papers, Work-in-Progress (WiP) reports, and poster sessions.

 Topics of interest to FAST should include files and/or storage, and may overlap with other topics including, but not limited to: